pytries/marisa-trie/README.rst

 MARISA-Trie structure for Python (2.x and 3.x).
 Uses `marisa-trie`_ C++ library.

-MARISA-Trie is a read-only trie that is very memory efficient.
+MARISA-Trie is a static trie that is very memory efficient and fairly fast.

 There are official SWIG-based Python bindings included in C++ library distribution; this package provides an alternative